 Wednesday - 25/03/2020

 With an unlocked mobile phone, you can purchase a local sim card to use while in Bali or alternatively contact your service provider to see if international roaming is available.
+Prepaid sim cards cost very little and $20 of credit should last you a week or two.
 Free Wi-Fi is also available throughout Bali among the main tourist areas, hotels, resorts and internet cafes.

 Bali electrical plugs are the 2 pin sockets that are typically found in larger parts of Europe.
 If you are travelling from countries outside Bali or Europe, you will need a plug adaptor to use your normal electronics.
 The voltage in Bali is 230V and the frequency is 50Hz.